Meads: History

 The absence today of street directories, makes it hard to determine the social standing of householders but even the 1940 street directory of Eastbourne (prepared in 1939) lists Lady Foley, Sir John Alexander Hammerton and Admiral Sir Robert John Prendergast KCB all living within 100 metres of each other at the top of Meads hill.

 Many domestic servants lived in; others made their way to work from other parts of the town, or occupied cottages clustered around the three pubs – the Pilot, the Ship and the Blacksmith’s Arms, the latter demolished before the turn of the century.

 In 1894, a small square of cottages was built for working class occupation.
 Originally known as Wallis’s Cottages, the square was subsequently named The Village.
-(Presumably deriving from the latter, the shops along Meads Street have in recent years confusingly been dubbed Meads 'Village'.)
 Coachmen and grooms, followed in due course by chauffeurs, lived above the stables of De Walden Mews, the property of Lady Howard de Walden.
 Her mansion, De Walden Court (1884), in Meads Road is now a listed building.
 The inhabitants of Meads were traditionally known as ‘Meadsites’, the term remaining in current use until at least the 1950s.

 All Saints Hospital was built between 1867 and 1869 on land given by the 7th Duke of Devonshire; its chapel was added in 1874.
 All Saints was built as an Anglo-Catholic nunnery and convalescent home and designed by Henry Woodyer.
 The listed chapel in the style of High Victorian Gothic Revival is noted for polychrome effects, geometric tiling and an unusual gallery, supported on marble pillars.